brimacki/brimacki.github.io/cv.md

 I have done my best to provide a link to the permanent record of each publication.
 The DOI and URL provided in the document is clickable.

 Over time I will begin to populate this website with a better organized listing of these activities.

+I also maintain [LinkedIn](https://www.linkedin.com/in/brimacki/), [ResearchGate](https://www.researchgate.net/profile/Brian_Mackie-Mason), and [GitHub](https://github.com/brimacki) profiles in addition to this website.